Transfer of Credit Policy

 A student who feels that the evaluation of transfer credit is incorrect should proceed as follows:

-2. If the problem is not resolved, the student may file a written appeal with the Office of the Registrar.
+2. If the problem is not resolved, the student may file a written appeal with the Office of the Registrar and Admissions.

 3. Course descriptions are then forwarded, along with a request for a recommendation, to the head of the department in which the subject is taught.
 If needed, other materials such as syllabi, exams, and/or faculty credentials may be reviewed to determine if course content and objectives are comparable to the course expectations at McNeese.